 For the first exam, I wasn’t able to start recording the materials until this notice was made and the materials released.
 The recording process takes some time, so I did not have access to the study materials until three days before the exam.
 Because my study time was cut in half, I didn’t perform very well on the exam.

 I communicated with the school, explaining the timespan of my recording process and asking for some accommodation to be made.
-The arrangement was this: for every subsequent exam, the department sent the materials to my readers in advance, without my knowledge.
+The arrangement was this: for every subsequent exam, the department sent the materials to my access assistants in advance, without my knowledge.
 Then when the CUME study materials were released to the chemistry students, the pre-recorded materials were released to me.
 This adjustment gave me the same amount of study time as my peers, and I was able to score highly on all subsequent exams.